tbielak/AoC_cpp/README.md

 ## Why C++?

 C++ is my main programming language.
-Unfortunately, I'm currently maintaining a few pre-C++11 projects, and the AoC puzzles are an excuse to learn more from 11/14/17 (C++20 still out of scope).
+Unfortunately, I'm currently maintaining a few pre-C++11 projects, and the AoC puzzles are just an excuse to learn more from 11/14/17 (C++20 still out of scope).